benhoskings/babushka/README.markdown

 A dep (dependency) is something that you want to do, like add a user account, or build a webserver, or install a gem.
 Deps depend on other deps.

 Each dep is really small and simple.
 A little nugget of code that does one thing and does it right.
-They're deliberately as concise as possible, so you can quickly write it once and then never do that job manually again.
+They're deliberately as concise as possible, so you can quickly write one and then never do its job manually again.

 Example: to get a rails app running..